MiguelMJ/Milua/README.md

     - How to custom logger levels:
         - `logger:add_logger("INFO", function(...) print("THIS A TEMPLATE", logger.format(...)) end)`
 - `config` table with support for getting configuration values from environment variables as well as .env files
-    - This also let's you extend the config table with a new table where if you define an emty value for a key it will try to get it from a .env file or the os environment
+    - This also lets you extend the config table with a new table where if you define an empty value for a key it will try to get it from a `.env` file or the os environment
     - example:
         ```lua
-        local Config = require("milua_config")
+        local config = require("milua_config")

-        Config:extend({
+        config:extend({
             DB_NAME="name",
             DB_PASS="pass",
             DB_HOST="host",